pentaxis93/claude-code-plugins/plugins/cosmic-janitor/README.md

 ### Verification

-Run `/reset` to start a fresh session.
+Exit Claude Code and start a new session.
 Output should be transformed: reduced ambiguity, atomic code blocks, and strict Functional Honesty.

 ## What to Expect